feather-wallet/feather-site/content/changelog/post-mortem-2024-04-28.md

 The bug was triggered when the number of RingCT outputs on the blockchain exceeded 100 million.
 This caused a sanity check to fail during transaction construction, resulting in the error shown above.

-For approximately 5 hours on August 28, 2024, all available versions were affected by the bug, effectively preventing anyone from transferring funds using Feather during that time.
+For approximately 5 hours on April 28, 2024, all available versions were affected by the bug, effectively preventing anyone from transferring funds using Feather during that time.

 ### Cause